 First Listen: Crazy P – One True Light (Original) (Classic Music Company)

 Nu Disco… Say wot?!?
-I can already the scepticism of some of you at the simple mention of this genre.
+I can already feel the scepticism of some of you at the simple mention of this genre.
 And how could it ever be different with the latter serving as the ground for a whole bunch of wannabes to try makin’ themselves a name while recycling others’s material into endless loops.
 In other words, miles away from what a handful of brilliant minds have done in the meantime.
 Eventually showin’ us… one true light.
 From 6th Borough Project to Soul Clap.
 With Crazy P‘s mastermind Hot Toddy makin’ no exception.

-From Crazy P’s recent ‘True Light’ EP, ‘One True Light’ is unsurprisingly way more of a so to say collage of samples.
+From the band’s recent ‘True Light’ EP, ‘One True Light’ is unsurprisingly way more of a so to say collage of samples.
 The main idea standing around the fact that one true light can’t be found unless you got a/the key.
 With Hot Toddy comin’ up with various sequences.
 From a cosmic intro which he stuffed with effects reminding of both Giorgio Moroder and Donna Summer.
 To the main part where he cleverly edited the rhytmic/bassline of Kleeer‘s infectious classic ‘Get Tough’.

 Alternatively, Ron Basejam, slows down the whole over an electro synthed bass driven rhythm part, spicin’ up the intro with fragments of Mystic Merlin‘s ‘Full Moon Rising’…